erikamoji/Intro-to-Solana-Starter/README.md

 # Welcome to CODE128

- Store barcodes on chain with Solana using Phantom Wallet.
+ Store barcodes on chain with [Solana](https://solana.com/) using [Phantom Wallet](https://phantom.app/).
 Keep any alphanumeric barcode, with the anonymity you desire.
 This dApp was built for [BuildrPr3tti's first Solana Camp.](https://github.com/buildpr3tti/Intro-to-Solana-Starter)

 ## Try it yourself
 > AVAILABLE ON ANY SIZED SCREEN.
 Mobile, Tablet, Desktop.

-https://erikamoji.vercel.app/
+- Don't forget to switch to `devnet` https://erikamoji.vercel.app/